-We offer a cutting edge, screen-embedded ACR technology that increases transparency and enhances targeting abilities for advertisers, which is currently being licensed for measurement purposes.
-We access a wide range of TV viewing data from millions of TVs to help content providers and advertisers understand their audience.
+We offer a cutting edge, screen-embedded ACR technology that increases transparency and enhances targeting abilities for advertisers on our platform.
+We also license our data to measurement companies, advertising agencies, media and ad tech companies.
+Our ACR technology leverages viewing data from millions of VIZIO Smart TVs to help content providers and advertisers understand their audiences.

-Hardware and chipsets
+Hardware and Chipsets

-Our approach to picture quality, including our use of advanced design and our own algorithms, create high-quality panels and give us a competitive advantage in the market when it comes to picture quality and user experience.
-We continue to invest in these technologies, and our high-performing TV picture quality is the culmination of our product design and specifications of LCD Panels, LED backlights, chipsets, software and Quantum Dot Films.
+Our approach to picture quality, including our use of advanced design and our own algorithms, creates high-quality panels and give us a competitive advantage in the market when it comes to user experience.
+We continue to invest in these technologies that power our high-performing TV picture quality, including product design and specifications of LCD Panels, LED backlights, chipsets, software and Quantum Dot Films.